-Last January (2013) after a fair bit of research, I signed up for a UK credit card that offered me the potential to do some travel hacking in the UK.
+Last January after a fair bit of research, I signed up for a UK credit card that offered me the potential to try and gain some ‘free’ travel.

 The credit card scheme I signed-up for was the Lloyds Premier Avios Credit Card and I was provided with two cards:

 i) an AMEX that offered 1.5 points per £1 spent; and

 ii) a Mastercard that offered 1 points per £5 spent.